 Creative advertising is best defined by the sales it helps you achieve.
-And no-one defined the merits of creative advertising better than David Ogilvy
+And no-one outlined the merits of creative advertising better than David Ogilvy.

 "Do you want glowing things that can be framed by copywriters?
 Or do you want to see the goddamned sales curve stop moving down and start moving up?" ~ DO

 How creative your advertising is or is not is best defined by how effective it is in driving new sales, customers and or revenue.

 It is also the question he asked of himself and his clients for most of his career.
 And in 2020 this issue is just as relevant today, as it has always been.
 The most creative advertising is advertising that results in sales.